 Boston Teachers Union School

-The Boston Teachers Union School (known as the BTU School)seeks to educate students to high standards and help them reach their educational potential and become capable, caring, engaged citizens.
-We aim to provide all students with a rigorous and wide-ranging liberal arts education in an inclusive, democratic, nurturing and safe environment that welcomes families and capitalizes on the expertise of excellent teachers.
+The Boston Teachers Union School (known as the BTU School) educates students to high standards and helps them reach their educational potential and become capable, caring, and engaged citizens.
+We provide all students with a rigorous and wide-ranging liberal arts education in an inclusive, democratic, nurturing, and safe environment that welcomes families and capitalizes on the expertise of excellent teachers.
 We are a teacher-run school; two teacher-leaders and the faculty work together to make important decisions regarding the school.

 What makes our school special